 Assistant Professor in the Department of Biostatistics and Computational Biology at the University of Rochester Medical Center.
-I have a secondary appointment in the Department of Biomedical Genetics at the University of Rochester Medical Center.
+I have a secondary appointment in the Department of Biomedical Genetics and am affiliated with the Institute for Data Science.
 My research interests are in statistical genomics, systems biology, and bioinformatics.
 I am currently developing methods to estimate gene regulatory networks from gene perturbation experiments, to address within-subject heterogeneity in genomic tumor biomarkers, to preprocess and analyze genomic data, and to examine the effect of cellular composition on tissue-level gene expression.

 I received a Ph.D. in Biostatistics from The Johns Hopkins University under the supervision of Rafael Irizarry.
 My thesis work focused on developing statistical methodology for preprocessing and analysis of data from a single microarray.
 I was also part of the Biostatistics intramural soccer team that won the league championship.
 An overview of my time there can be found here.

 From 2010-2014, as a postdoc working with Anthony Almudevar and Hartmut Land, my research focused on incorporating uncertainty in the estimation of gene regulatory networks from perturbation experiments.
 This work resulted in a K99/R00 grant from the National Human Genome Research Institute (NHGRI).

 A complete curriculum vitae in pdf format is available here.